knifecake/steady-queue/README.md

 )
 ```

 Everything is optional.
-If no configuration is provided at all, or no configuration is given for workers or dispatchers, Robust Queue will run with the defaults above.
+If no configuration is provided at all, or no configuration is given for workers or dispatchers, Steady Queue will run with the defaults above.

 Here's an overview of the different options: